HEnquist/camilladsp-config/README.md

 - After reboot, the audio settings should show a new output device called "Alsa Loopback".

 ### Step 7: Reboot to verify that everything starts ok

+## Other files included
+- `asound_multidevice.conf`: An example Alsa configuration for combining two stereo dacs into a 4-channel one.
+This only works well if the two dacs share the same clock.
+Using two synchronous USB dacs connected to the same USB bus should work, as they will both lock their sample rate to the USB bus clock.